 POLICY EVALUATION (MSc/PgDip/PgCert)

 57L400B1/61L400VX/62L400VZ

 Aims: With the increasing recognition of the need for empirical, evidence-based policy impact assessment, social research methods are in high demand.
 This MSc builds on the extensive methodological expertise of the School of Social Science, and will equip graduates to provide programme monitoring and evaluation for government and third sector organisations.
 The programme will provide advanced skills in research design, qualitative and quantitative methods and analysis.
 For the thesis component, students will have the option of a placement doing a real evaluation project with local government, non-profit organisation, or within the University itself.

 Duration: 12 months full-time or 24 months part-time (MSc); 9 months full-time or 18 months part-time (PgDip); 4 months full time or 8 months part time (PgCert).

 Content: The following courses are compulsory:

 FULL TIME ROUTE

 Stage 1

-SL5011 Advanced Qualitative Methods in Social Science (30 credit points)
+PD5006 Getting Started at the University of Aberdeen (0 credit points) SL5011 Advanced Qualitative Methods in Social Science (30 credit points)

 SO5015 Policy Evaluation (30 credit points)

 Stage 2

-SL5512 Advanced Quantitative Methods in Social Science (30 credit points)

-SL5513 Advanced Quantitative Analysis in Social Science (30 credit points)
+SL5512 Advanced Quantitative Methods in Social Science (30 credit points) SL5513 Advanced Quantitative Analysis in Social Science (30 credit points)

 Stage 3

 SO5916 Dissertation in Policy Evaluation (60 credit points)

 PART TIME ROUTE

 This route will run over two years.
 Students can take up to 120 credit points in a single year.

 Year 1

-SO5015 Policy Evaluation (30 credit points)
+PD5006 Getting Started at the University of Aberdeen (0 credit points) SO5015 Policy Evaluation (30 credit points)

 Plus: